asclepius/paulkulyk.com/blog/_posts/2011-08-09-programming-achievements-how-to-level-up-as-a-developer.md

 [D] This quote comes to mind: "Whoever teaches learns in the act of teaching ..." — Paulo Freire

+[E] Nathan Hwang has [developed](http://thenoviceoof.github.com/level-up/ "Nathan Hwang: Leveling up as a developer Log") and [open sourced](https://github.com/thenoviceoof/level-up) a tool for visualizing and tracking your journey through these achievements.

 **Updated 8/9/2011 4:32pm UTC** - Added links to example forks of the achievement list.

+**Updated 11/27/2011 8:10pm UTC** - Added links to Nathan Hwang's contributions.

 --